 As an offensive assistant in 2023, Walker mentored rookie QB Aidan O'Connell, who threw for 2,218 yards and 12 touchdowns on 213 completions.
 Under his guidance, O'Connell became the first rookie in franchise history to have a 100-plus passer rating in multiple games (three), while also tying the rookie franchise record with four passing touchdowns in a game.
 Over the last four weeks of the season, O'Connell threw eight touchdowns and zero interceptions, becoming just the third Raiders quarterback since 1970 to throw eight touchdowns and zero interceptions over a four-game span.

-Prior to the NFL, Walker spent one season as quarterbacks coach at Massachusetts (2021) after coaching wide receivers at Murray State the year prior (2020).
+Prior to the NFL, Walker spent one season as offensive coordinator and quarterbacks coach at Massachusetts (2021) after coaching wide receivers at Murray State the year prior (2020).
 The Racers did not compete in the 2020 season due to the COVID-19 pandemic.

 Walker joined the Duke football staff as an offensive assistant ahead of the 2018 season and worked primarily with the quarterbacks for two seasons (2018-19).
-He contributed to the team's offensive success in 2018 as Duke registered eight wins, including an Independence Bowl victory over Temple.
 Walker's mentorship of QB Daniel Jones helped him post 237-of-392 passes (60 percent) for a career-high 22 touchdowns, while rushing for 319 yards and three touchdowns in his final season.
-Walker's development led to Jones being named Duke's Most Valuable Player twice and his selection by the New York Giants as the sixth overall pick in the 2019 NFL Draft.
+Walker's development led to Jones being named Duke's Most Valuable Player and his selection by the New York Giants as the sixth overall pick in the 2019 NFL Draft.

 Walker served on-staff at Tennessee Tech in 2017 as the team's wide receivers coach.
 The Golden Eagles averaged nearly 200 receiving yards per game, led by All-OVC First Team recipient WR Dontez Byrd who recorded a program record-setting 1,000-yard campaign.

 Prior to his tenure at Tennessee Tech, Walker spent two seasons as a graduate assistant and offensive analyst at Troy University (2015-16).
-The Trojans went 10-3 overall in 2016 and the season culminated in a 28-23 Dollar General Bowl victory over Ohio.
 Walker aided a Troy offense that averaged 33.7 points and 429.6 total offensive yards per game.
-In 2016, he helped QB Brandon Silvers and RB Jordan Chunn earn first team All-Sun Belt honors.
+In 2016, he helped QB Brandon Silvers earn First-Team All-Sun Belt honors.
+Additionally, Walker worked with QB Gardner Minshew during their shared tenure at Troy.